 3. Acquire knowledge regarding the causes, outcomes, and interventions of commonly occurring disabilities and health conditions (e.g., congenital disabilities, diabetes, spinal cord injuries).

-4. Describe concepts related to independence, inclusion, ableism, stigma, choice and self-determination, empowerment, access, stigma, identity politics, and acceptance for individual differences as they relate to disability, life stage, and culture.
+4. Describe concepts related to independence, inclusion, ableism, stigma, self-determination, empowerment, access, identity politics, and inclusion of individual differences as they relate to disability, life stage, and culture.

 Additional coursework may be required due to prerequisites.
 A minimum of 9 credits must be upper division.
 Some elective courses are restricted to majors, minors, or honors students.
 Other related courses may be substituted upon approval of the certificate advisor.
-A maximum of 6 credits may double-count with the Gerontology Interdisciplinary Minor, the Certificate in Youth Mentoring, and the Minor in Human Development and Family Studies.
+Additionally, students may double-count a maximum of 6 credits towards this certificate from any of the following programs of study: HDFS or Early Childhood Education majors, the HDFS Minor, the Certificate in Youth Mentoring with Campus Connections, the Certificate in Infant and Early Childhood Mental Health, the Certificate in Adaptive Exercise, or the Interdisciplinary Minors in Gerontology and American Sign Language.

 Required Course: